-According to a recent study, baby boomers share 7x the amount of “fake news” online than younger generations.
+According to a recent study, baby boomers share 7x the amount of “fake news” online than younger generations—contributing to the rift between many young adults and their parents caused by opposing views on political and social issues.

 We want to empower young adults to start productive conversations with their parents about the news, the fake news, and other tough, divisive topics.